 If you pump your breast milk, then you may want to consider separating your milk as you do so.

 Your body tends to produce foremilk for the first two minutes of pumping, after which the hindmilk comes through.

 To separate the two, start pumping as normal for about two minutes before stopping and draining the contents into an empty container – this is the foremilk.

-Then continue pumping until your breast is drained – the milk that comes out now is hindmilk.
+Then continue pumping until your breast is drained – the liquid that comes out now is hindmilk.

-When you compare the milk side by side, you should see an big difference between the colors and consistencies of the watery-looking foremilk and richer, fatty-looking hindmilk.
+When you compare the two side by side, you should see an big difference between the colors and consistencies of the watery-looking foremilk and richer, fatty-looking hindmilk.

 But there are also some supplements that claim to increase the fat content in your breast milk, and some sources report that taking fennel while breastfeeding can increase the volume and fat content of breast milk.